 Increase Your Skilled Worker Hiring Pool with Apprenticeships

 Manufacturers in all sectors struggle with finding, developing, and engaging employees.
 Getting candidates in the door is a challenge.
 Once they’re hired, it’s difficult to onboard them effectively and get them to full contribution quickly.
 After investing in training and onboarding, we’ve heard from manufacturers who are frustrated that the new hires quit or don’t show up for work.
 They find themselves back at square one.
-Thankfully, OMEP has been working to combat these challenges.

 Learn How to Find Employees, Hire Effectively, and Train Efficiently